hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

         return HttpResponse('Logged in successfully')
 ```

-- PUT and DELETE:
+- **PUT** and **DELETE**:
 Django's class-based views do not have built-in support for handling PUT and DELETE requests.
 However, you can use mixins or third-party packages like Django REST framework to handle these requests.
-For example, using Django REST framework, you can define a class-based view that inherits from APIView and override the appropriate methods for PUT and DELETE requests:
+For example, using Django REST framework, you can define a class-based view that inherits from **APIView** and override the appropriate methods for PUT and DELETE requests:

 ```angular2html
 from rest_framework.views import APIView